 They can use leverage and are subject to tighter scrutiny due to higher risk exposure.

-Sets up the fund and contributes at least 2.5% of the fund corpus or ₹5 Cr, whichever is lower.
+The sponsor establishes the fund and provides the initial capital contribution—typically at least 2.5% of the fund corpus or ₹5 Crores, whichever is lower.
+The sponsor’s participation demonstrates commitment to the fund’s performance and credibility.

-Funds operate as close-ended structures with tenures ranging from 3 to 10 years, extendable by mutual consent.
+AIFs usually operate as close-ended structures with tenures ranging from 3 to 10 years, which can be extended with mutual consent among investors and the fund manager.

 Investors must carefully assess the fund’s objective, strategy, team, and fees before committing capital.